David James

 David James staff profile photo

-David is an Associate Professor in Sociology and Course Leader for Sociology, Criminology and Politics programmes at the University of Suffolk.
+David is Head of Law and Social Sciences at the University of Suffolk.
 David sees himself as an educator dedicated to helping students to learn effectively within the social sciences.
 He has a keen interest in social change, social theory and the study of materiality.

 David has over 20 years of teaching expertise and is a Senior Fellow of the Higher Education Academy (SFHEA).
 He has been heavily involved in curriculum design for social science courses over the last decade.